 The main disadvantage of the buses is that they typically arrive at Landmannalaugar at lunch and leave around 4 pm or 6 pm at the latest.
 This means you will have only around 4 to 6 hours to explore the area if you want to come back the same day.

-Landmannalaugar by super jeep tour
+Landmannalaugar by guided tour

 There are also many stunning places in the Highlands that are lesser-known than Landmannalaugar.